The Multiple-Access Channel with Entangled Transmitters: Proof of Theorem

 \subsection{Converse Proof}

 Consider the classical MAC with entanglement resources between the transmitters.
-We now show the converse part.
-Suppose that Alice 1 and Alice 2 share an entangled state $\Psi_{E_1 E_2}$.
-Then, Alice $k$ chooses a message $m_k$, uniformly at random from $[1:2^{nR_k}]$, for $k=1,2$.
-She encodes her message by performing a measurement $\Fset_k^{(m_k)}=\{ F_{x_k^n}^{(m_k)} \}$ on her share of the entangled resources, $E_k$, and sends the measurement outcome $X_k^n$ over the channel.
-Bob receives the output $Y^n$ and finds an estimate $(\hm_1,\hm_2)=g(Y^n)$ of the message pair.
+We now show the converse part for the regularized characterization.
+Suppose that Alice 1 and Alice 2 share a bipartite state $\Psi_{E_1 E_2}$.
+Then, Alice $k$ chooses a message $M_k$ uniformly at random, hence the message pair $(M_1,M_2)$ is uniformly distributed over $[1:2^{nR_1}]\times [1:2^{nR_2}]$.
+She encodes her message by performing a measurement $\Fset_k^{(M_k)}=\{ F_{x_k^n}^{(M_k)} \}$ on her share of the entangled resources, $E_k$, and sends the measurement outcome $X_k^n$ over the channel.
+Bob receives the output $Y^n$ and finds an estimate $(\hM_1,\hM_2)=g(Y^n)$ of the message pair.